 Children’s skin burns deeper, quicker and at lower temperatures compared to adults.
 Burns from scalds cause lifelong problems for many children.
-Families suffer guilt and blame, while children must deal with scarring that leads to serious body image and self-esteem issues.
+Families suffer guilt and blame, while children usually deal with scarring that leads to body image and self-esteem problems.

 Soups, noodles, tea and coffee are among the most common causes of scalds for children under the age of five and can take less than a second to cause a serious burn.

 For more information on posters that were developed for schools aimed at preventing burn injuries in the school environment, please visit the burns resources for schools page.

 Kids Health coordinated a pilot burns and scalds prevention project with Early Childhood Education and Care (ECEC) services in the Blacktown LGA for children under the age of five with a specific focus on the kitchen.
 The final report (May 2016) on this project is available in the downloads section below.

 A brochure, poster and first aid for burns magnet is available in the downloads section below and free printed copies can be ordered through our online order form.